 It is important that concerns are followed up and it is everyone's responsibility to ensure that they are.
 The member of staff should be informed by the DSL what has happened following a report being made.
-If they do not receive this information, they should seek it out and are encouraged to do so regularly through training sessions.
+If they do not receive this information, they should seek it out.

-If they believe that the concern has not been acted upon appropriately, they should inform the Deputy Headteacher, Safeguarding Governor or contact the C-SPA for advice.
+If they believe that the concern has not been acted upon appropriately, they should inform the Deputy Headteacher, Deputy or Safeguarding Governor or contact the C-SPA for advice.

-Safeguarding concerns and allegations made about staff, including supply teachers, volunteers and contractors
+Safeguarding Concerns and Allegations made about Staff, including supply teachers, volunteer and contractors

-Surrey's LADO procedure will be followed where it is alleged that anyone working in the school that provides education for children under 18 years of age, including supply staff, volunteers and contractors or another adult who works with children has:
+Surrey's LADO procedure will be followed where it is alleged that anyone working in the setting that provides education for children under 18 years of age, including supply staff, volunteers and contractors or another adult who works with children has: